akos28/NC_GEU_MK105_RASP/README.md

   * **Philomath** - Data acquisition division
   * **Venus** - Front-end division
   * **Maeve** - Big Data & ML analysis division

+For detailed explanation about Project Joopiter, you can read [this](https://icecereal.github.io/blog/we-won-the-smart-india-hackathon/) blog article.

 ### Built With
 Major frameworks that we used to build our project: